sgrinich/ShopperChallenge/README.md

 ### PART 2:

 You will need to add the sqlite file in the same directory as challenge.py for it to function.
+It was too large to add to github.